 - Better organize electronic documents, create electronic workflows, and improve content management systems.
 Tips: Identify if employees within and across departments have difficulty finding documents stored in email, shared drives, collaboration sites, data systems, content management systems and paper.
 Explore how electronic content management (ECM) systems (i.e. capture, recognition, electronic forms, electronic signature, content management, workflow, RPA, advanced search, portals, and electronic records management); or better coordination of current systems, can help.
 Develop a strategy to better index, search, manage and retain/dispose of records.

 - Perform an information governance /records information management assessment.
 Review electronic (and if applicable paper) records management policies, procedures, and schedules.
 Update records management program, as required, to be in compliance with State, Federal, and organizational requirements.

-To learn more about how to improve your Housing Authority processes, people, and computer systems, contact CRE8 Independent Consultants for a free consolation.
-As independent consultants, we do not represent vendors but work directly for our end-user clients.
-This allows CRE8 to provide an objective voice regarding process improvement options and vendor assessment.
+To learn more about how CRE8 Independent Consultants can help, contact us, for a free consultation.
+It is important to note that as independent consultants, CRE8 does not represent vendors and instead works directly for our end-user clients.
+This allows us to provide an objective voice regarding assessment/selection of process improvement options and vendor solutions.

 About the Author.
-George Dunn, the president of CRE8 Independent Consultants, is a worldwide recognized consultant, speaker, instructor, and author on business process improvement, advanced technologies (including paperless), governance, and computer system replacement.
-He has extensive experience assisting Housing Authorities with process improvement and technology planning.
+George Dunn, the president of CRE8 Independent Consultants, is a worldwide recognized consultant, speaker, instructor, and author on business process improvement, advanced technologies, governance, and computer system replacement.
+He has extensive experience assisting Housing Authorities.
 George can be reached as follows.